-WCFU investigators have learned many valuable lessons since the unit was established in

-2006.
-Primary among them is the importance of building working relationships with state law enforcement authorities.
+WCFU investigators have learned many valuable lessons since the unit was established in 2006.
+Primary among them is the importance of building working relationships with various law enforcement authorities.
 WCFU investigators work to aid prosecutors in the exercise of their discretion.
 Cases referred for prosecution are presented clearly and succinctly.
 WCFU investigators are committed to their investigations, and for this reason assist the Illinois Attorney General or respective State's Attorney throughout any criminal case.
 This level of communication and continued assistance establishes trust, which improves future referrals and prosecutions.

 The progress of WCFU investigations over the years has improved the general public's understanding of workers' compensation fraud investigations.
 In the past, some complainants (e.g., employers, insurers, employees) were confused about what kind of evidence the WCFU needed to successfully investigate an allegation of fraud.
-Nowhere was this more true than with agencies of state government.
-In 2011, the WCFU worked with state agencies, including the Department of Central Management Services and the Department of Corrections, to agree on guidelines for submitting complaints and to open lines of communication.
-In 2012, the WCFU worked with the Department of Transportation to establish similar guidelines for complaints, to explain the elements of workers' compensation fraud, and to determine ways to work together to effectively investigate workers' compensation fraud perpetrated by Department of Transportation employees.
-Establishing working relationships with these, and other entities, has helped to clarify the type of information that is required to prove workers' compensation fraud.
+Establishing working relationships with workers' compensation stakeholders has helped to clarify the type of information that is required to prove workers' compensation fraud.

 As the WCFU has grown in experience over the years, the WCFU's cooperation and coordination with other investigative and law enforcement agencies has also grown.
-WCFU investigators have worked with the Federal Bureau of Investigation, the Postal Inspector's Office, the Internal Revenue Service, state medical investigators, local police departments, the

-Illinois State Police, and numerous State's Attorney investigators.
+WCFU investigators have worked with the Federal Bureau of Investigation, the Postal Inspector's Office, the Internal Revenue Service, state medical investigators, local police departments, the Illinois State Police, and numerous State's Attorney investigators.
 Investigators also share non-confidential information with organizations dedicated to identifying and stopping fraud conspiracies, including the National Insurance Crime Bureau.